UnionInternationalCheminsdeFer/OSDM/spec/synchronization-management.md

 For carriers or distributors to inform retailers about changes in a trip or a booking, we have added an API that a carrier or distributor system can inform a retailer about that fact, that a trip or a booking has changed.
-The retailor can then itself inform a passenger or the purchaser e.g. a travel agency about changes to the trip, the booking or the complaint.
+The retailer can then itself inform a passenger or the purchaser e.g. a travel agency about changes to the trip, the booking or the complaint.